joe-bamford/transcription-tools/README.md

 # _ct-stream.py_

 ## Current functionality
-Plots a live waveform and spectrum from microphone input stream, identifies notes and chords from the spectrum.
+Plots a live waveform and spectrum from microphone input stream, identifies notes from the spectrum.

 ## Desired functionality
 Greater stability in chord detection.